edsna/Intro_to_Assembly_Language/README.md

 NOTE that comments are not converted from C to assembly

-gcc –m32 –o fileName fileName.s >> Links fileName to its old fileName in case it have been edited
+gcc –m32 –o fileName fileName.s >> Links fileName to its old fileName in case it have been edited Note that through the COmmand Prompt in Wondows you compile the code as explained above but run it the same way you run a .c file after compilation

 objdump –d fileName >> runs the machine code using command line

 gcc –m32 –o fileName fileName.s >> Compiles .s files which can then be run independently

 All fileName.c files were added for the purpose of testing